 - The amount paid by others, including family members, most charities, and other persons on your behalf; and

 - The amount paid by State Pharmaceutical Assistance Programs (SPAPs), AIDS Drug Assistance Programs, and the Indian Health Service.

-Maine beneficiaries who qualify for both Medicare and Medicaid (aka, "dual eligible" or "Medi-Medi") may be enrolled in a Maine Medicare Prescription Drug Plan automatically, as well as Social Security's Extra Help program.
-The Extra Help program pays for most of your prescriptions, but only if you meet the strict eligibility requirements.
-If the dual eligible option does not meet your needs, you have the option to enroll in a Maine Part D plan that does.
-If you are already receiving Medicaid is a public health insurance program that provides health care coverage to low-income families and individuals in the United States., contact your local Medicaid office for assistance in the transition to Medicare.
+In Maine, if you are eligible for both Medicare and Medicaid (aka, "dual eligible" or "Medi-Medi") you will automatically be enrolled in a Maine Medicare Prescription Drug Plan and the Social Security Extra Help program.
+Extra Help pays for most of the costs of your prescriptions if you meet the eligibility requirements.
+You may also enroll in a plan of your own choosing that better meets your needs.
+If you qualified for Medicaid is a public health insurance program that provides health care coverage to low-income families and individuals in the United States. before you were eligible for Medicare, contact your local Medicaid office.

 Citations & References